Year-End Bookkeeping for Taxidermy Shops: Keeping It Simple

 Bottom Line

 Most taxidermy shops aren’t messy—they’re just busy.
 A little organization now prevents a massive headache in April.
-Keep your receipts, match your deposits, and lean on a pro for the heavy lifting.
+Get those supplier statements, match your deposits, and lean on a pro for the heavy lifting.
 Then, get back to the mounting stand.